National Director of Property Tax

 James Sutton is the National Director of Property Tax at Invoke Tax Partners.
 Since partnering with Invoke, James has led the charge of optimizing the property tax practice through the infusion of experienced talent, innovative processes, and a laser-focus on delivery of results.
-In his role, James will lead the execution of the Real Estate, Personal Property, Energy Services and Shared Services departments at Invoke.
+In his role, James will lead the execution of the Real Estate and Personal Tax departments at Invoke.
 Over his 15 years in the industry, James has continually delivered the successful execution of national property tax engagements with customized and proactive solutions.

 After graduating from Baylor University with a Bachelor of Business Administration with concentrations in Real Estate and Management, James moved back to Dallas, earned his Texas real estate license and began his career at the local appraisal district.
 Sutton is an active member of the Texas Association of Property Tax Professionals and currently sits on its Board of Directors.